frhan/study/Traffic-Trainer/ch-8-Roundabouts-and-others.md

 - After coming to a standstill, you must switch your  engine off immediately.

 - Before entering a tunnel you must switch on your  dipped beam headlights; this makes you more visible.
 Don't do this just before entering, because then following drivers might think that you are suddenly braking.

+## NTK

+- When going right, left or a full circle you should already be indicating; indicate right if going right, and left if going left or a full circle.
+Case in point: this communicates your intention to your fellow road users well in time!

+- priority regulated roundabout means that drivers coming in from the right must give the right of way to all drivers approaching from the right and left on the roundabout.

+- Roundabouts with two or more lanes are often constructed as turbo roundabouts